 Prabhat Hajela is the Provost at Rensselaer Polytechnic Institute in Troy, New York.
 He previously served as the Vice Provost & Dean of Undergraduate Education.
 In 2003, he served as a Congressional Fellow responsible for Science and Technology Policy in the Office of US Senator Conrad Burns (R-MT).
 He worked on several legislative issues related to aerospace and telecommunications policy, including the development of the anti-SPAM legislation (CAN-SPAM) that was signed into law in December 2003.
 He is a past Vice-President of the International Society of Structural & Multidisciplinary Optimization and a past Chair of ASME’s Aerospace Division.
 He chairs the NRC Review Panel on Information Sciences research at the Army Research Laboratory.
 He has conducted research at NASA’s Langley and Glenn Research Centers, and the Eglin Air Force Armament Laboratory.
 He also worked at the Boeing Company as the Boeing-A.D.
 Welliver Fellow in 1995.
 He has published over 275 papers and articles in the areas of structural and multidisciplinary optimization, and is an author/editor of four books in these areas.
 Hajela is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA), a Fellow of American Society of Mechanical Engineers (ASME), and a Fellow of the Aeronautical Society of India (AeSI).

-Paul “PJ” Hermann
+Paul “PJ” Herman

 BS, Aeronautical Engineering, 1947 | MS, Theoretical and Applied Mechanics, 1951

-Associate Professor Emeritus of Aerospace Engineering Iowa State University
+Associate professor Emeritus of Aerospace Engineering Iowa State University

 Paul J. “P.J.”
 Hermann, a native of Sheldahl, Iowa, spent three years at Iowa State University before entering the U.S. Navy in 1943.
 He returned to Iowa State University and received a BS degree in Aeronautical Engineering in August of 1947.
 He became an Instructor in the Department of Theoretical and Applied Mechanics from which he received an MS degree in 1951.
 After working as an engineer for the Goodyear Aerospace Corporation, he returned to Iowa State University as Assistant Professor of Aeronautical Engineering where he remained until his retirement in 1993.
 P.J. brought with him knowledge about modern design methodology for aerospace vehicles.
 His introduction of computer modeling into the Aeronautical Engineering curriculum and his leadership in bringing digital computers into the department led to the department’s leadership in Computational Fluid Dynamics.
 He developed and led the capstone design courses, which provided an unparalleled learning environment in system design.
 Going beyond the call of instructor, P.J.’s personal relationships with students inspired them to high career achievement, exemplified by the number of his former students who attained prestigious positions in their fields.